Perspective | Football’s Darrell Green was called the ‘Ageless Wonder.’ Now he wants to be a model for senior health.

 A report published in the July issue of Cardiovascular Research concluded that the best way to avoid heart disease is to eat whole and plant-based foods.
 Cardiovascular disease is the leading cause of death in the United States.
 And, according to the 2017 Global Burden of Disease study, poor food choices account for almost 50 percent of all cardiovascular disease fatalities.

-Living longer — another good reason for loading up on the fresh fruits, whole grains, and veggies.
+Living longer — another good reason for loading up on the fresh fruits, whole grains and veggies.

 That doesn’t mean that making healthy eating choices is always easy — even for a Hall of Famer like Green who has years of disciplined physical fitness routines under his belt.
-Growing up in Houston, he developed a sweet tooth for Shipley doughnuts and Blue Bell butter pecan ice cream.
+Growing up in Houston, he developed a sweet tooth for Shipley Do-Nuts and Blue Bell butter pecan ice cream.

 “Whenever I visit my family in Houston, my first stop is Shipley’s,” he confessed.
 “But I don’t live at the doughnut shop like I used to.”